Hotel Interior Design Services in Dubai

 The Dubai hospitality design market includes firms ranging from globally recognised hotel design specialists to residential interior designers who occasionally accept hospitality commissions.
 The gap in outcome quality between these two categories is significant and measurable.
 Here is how to identify which you are speaking to before you commit your FF&E budget.

-• Q2 — "How do you approach the RevPAR and ADR brief before beginning spatial design?"
-Every hotel interior design decision has a financial implication — for OTA positioning, for F&B capture rate, for spa revenue, for repeat booking rate.
+Every hotel interior design decision has a financial implication for OTA positioning, for F&B capture rate, for spa revenue, for repeat booking rate.
 A firm that cannot discuss these linkages directly is designing for aesthetics rather than commercial performance.

-• Q3 — "What is your FF&E specification standard for a [your property category] hotel in Dubai's climate?"
-Dubai's hospitality environment is demanding — humidity, temperature cycling, high-occupancy pressure on finishes, and the expectation of maintaining quality appearance across a 5–10 year operating period between refurbishments.
+Dubai’s hospitality environment is demanding humidity, temperature cycling, high-occupancy pressure on finishes, and the expectation of maintaining quality appearance across a 5–10 year operating period between refurbishments.
 Ask for specific durability standards, supplier relationships, and lifecycle cost frameworks for each space category.

-• Q5 — "Can you show me your approach to guest journey mapping before spatial design?"
 This should produce documentation.
-The guest journey in a hotel is complex — multiple arrival scenarios, multiple room category types, multiple F&B access routes, leisure and spa integration, departure sequence.
+The guest journey in a hotel is complex multiple arrival scenarios, multiple room category types, multiple F&B access routes, leisure and spa integration, departure sequence.
 A firm that cannot produce a guest journey map before a floor plan has not designed hotels at a senior level.

 Dubai’s hotel market operates on a roughly 7–10 year refurbishment cycle for full-service properties, and 5–7 years for boutique and lifestyle concepts.
 The decision about when to refurbish, and at what scope, is one of the most commercially consequential choices a hotel owner makes.
 Here is the framework we use with every renovation brief.